th2-net/th2-conn-http-client/README.md

 #### Fixed:

-*  all http methods from incoming message groups will be processed with upper case
+* Convert method from incoming message group to uppercase for better compatibility with some servers

 ### v0.5.2

 #### Fixed:

 * fixed bug with not sending all requests with body

 ### v0.5.1

 #### Fixed:

 * fixed bug with parent id loss inside client after sending request

 ### v0.5.0

 #### Added:

 * publish "sent" events for outgoing messages (requests)

 ### v0.4.0